Aditya-12-cmd/Sales-Outlet-Dashboard/README.md

 - Business Insights Communication

 # Note
-If you would likje to access the POWER BI (.pbix) file. please feel free to ask.
+If you would like to access the POWER BI (.pbix) file. please feel free to ask.